kennethd/pms-docker/fado.md

 If there are extras, etc on the disc they will show up as `VTS_02_*.VOB`, and so on.

-It's probably unneccessary, but I usually combine them into a single file on hdd first, rather than trying to encode directly from usb drive:
+Note I skip `VTS_01_0.VOB`, a much smaller file that I think is a menu screen:
 ```
 $ cat /mnt/cddvdw/VIDEO_TS/VTS_01_{1,2,3,4}.VOB > Home\ Movies.vob
 ```
-(note I skip `VTS_01_0.VOB`, a much smaller file that I think is a menu screen)

-To convert to `.mp4`, you can now do:
+To convert to `.mp4`, you can now do something like:
 ```
 $ ffmpeg -i Home\ Movies.vob -vcodec h264 -acodec mp2 Home\ Movies.mp4
 ```
-There are a ton of options, see the first link in the **resources** section below for a start.
+There are a ton of options, see some terse intro examples [here](https://shyamjos.com/easily-rip-dvds-in-linux-with-ffmpeg/).

 ### software for encrypted dvds
 For most commercial DVDs, you'll need VLC's `libdvdcss` to be installed on your system.